Social Well-being

 Bridging and Linking Social Capital

-Social capital is a way of talking about how people access a variety of resources through both formal and informal social networks.35 It is important for older adults, as social capital is connected to social, physical, and emotional well-being.36 Social capital resources can include: opportunities for socialization and recreation; connections to paid or volunteer jobs; friendships with those who can provide informal help with small informal needs, such as a lift to the grocery or a simple car repair; and informal access to people who can make a connection to formal social service organizations for health, housing, legal, or other types of needs; people who can be trusted, allowing older adults to feel safe, resulting in increased interaction with others and enjoyment of outdoor spaces.
+Social capital is a way of talking about how people access a variety of resources through both formal and informal social networks.47 It is important for older adults, as social capital is connected to social, physical, and emotional wellbeing.48 Social capital resources can include opportunities for socialization and recreation; connections to paid or volunteer jobs; friendships with those who can provide informal help with small informal needs, such as a lift to the grocery or a simple car repair; informal access to people who can make a connection to formal social service organizations for health, housing, legal, or other types of needs; people who can be trusted, allowing older adults to feel safe, resulting in increased interaction with others and enjoyment of outdoor spaces.

-There are several types of social capital, some core types being bridging, bonding, and linking.37 Bonding and bridging capital are ways to talk about horizontal relationships between peers, while linking capital includes vertical connections to formal institutions or people with higher levels of social power.
-Bonding capital is related to trust people have with their neighbors, social cohesion, collective efficacy, feelings of safety, people’s willingness to help their neighbors, and civic participation.38 Bridging capital describes relationships occurring outside of one’s immediate social network, such as connections between older adults in one community to other social networks that have resources they may need.
+includes vertical connections to formal institutions, such as government, or people with higher levels of social power and resources.
+Bonding capital is characterized by trust between neighbors, social cohesion, collective efficacy, feelings of safety, people’s willingness to help their neighbors, and civic participation.50 Bridging capital describes relationships occurring outside of one’s immediate social network, such as connections between older adults in one community to other social networks that have resources they may need.
 Both bridging and bonding capital are typically informal networks within and between communities.
 Linking capital allows individuals access to resources available through formal networks, such as non-profits or government services.

 The Polis Center created an index for bridging and linking capital at the county-level for Indiana and mapped these for Central Indiana.
 The Bridging Social Capital Index shows that Hamilton and Marion counties have the highest scores, while Morgan County has the lowest.
-Higher scores imply stronger connections between communities, and an ability to share resources between these communities.41 The Linking Social Capital Index shows that Hamilton County has one of the highest levels in the state, and Marion, Shelby, and Morgan counties have the lowest levels in this region.42 A high score implies strong connections between communities and centers of authority, or access to higher-level resources.
+Higher scores imply stronger connections between communities, and an ability to share resources between these communities.53 The Linking Social Capital Index shows that Hamilton County has one of the highest levels in the state, and Marion, Shelby, and Morgan counties have the lowest levels in this region.54 A high score implies strong connections between communities and centers of authority, or access to higher-level resources.

 - Frankl, Viktor Emil.
 Man’s Search for Meaning.
 Boston: Beacon Press, 2006.